- Last updated:

 - Boundary fencing installation at Caloundra Senior Rugby League along Pelican Waters Boulevard

-- Car park improvements at Caloundra Indoor Stadium.
+- Access road and car park improvements at Caloundra Indoor Stadium.

 The Reserve 1000 Sports Complex hosts a large range of sporting, recreation and community users, including: